Teams and Sub-Teams

 The "Everyone" team is unique.
 It is the only team that is automatically created for your organization, and it stays at the top of your team list.
 It is also the only team where invited members of your organization are automatically added.
 Finally, it is the only team where invited guests (usually clients, contractors, and other external users) are not allowed.
 This team is only for your organization members (usually employees).

 Creating New Teams & Managing Privacy

-You can create new teams by looking for the +CREATE TEAM button below your list of teams.
-You can create sub-teams from within a parent team's settings menu (gear icon).
-This is also the place where you can manage a team's privacy settings, as shown in the example below 1.
+You can create new teams by looking for the NEW TEAM button 1 above your list of teams.
+You can create sub-teams from within a parent team's settings menu (gear icon next to the team name) 2.
+This is also the place where you can manage a team's privacy settings, as shown in the example below.